 We all fear what we don’t understand, and people don’t understand the internet or how it works.
 It’s easy to get sucked into concerns about issues that don’t exist — in part because there are so many other issues that do.2

-On top of that, there are many who love to turn this lack of knowledge to their own purposes.
+On top of that, many people love to turn this lack of knowledge to their own purposes.
 The most common I see are kids trying to scare other kids by claiming that by knowing their IP address they can now hack their computer, infiltrate their home, or make it look like criminal activities are originating from it.

 No. Just no. It’s nothing more than taunting and bullying.